-115. TEACHING OF ARITHMETIC.
+114, 115, or 116.
+TEACHING OF ARITHMETIC.
 Methods of teaching arithmetic in the elementary school.
-Prerequisite: Basic course in college mathematics or equivalent.
-Three credits.
+Prerequisite: Mathematics requirement for the General Studies major.
+Three credits; autumn, winter or spring.

 121 or 122.
 METHODS AND CURRICULUM OF SECONDARY SCHOOLS.
 The evolution, scope, and methods of secondary education.
 Objectives and attainable goals for secondary schools, and curriculum offerings.
 Three credits; autumn or winter.